nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0

-No UART output is received from the network core if the application core is programmed and running with a non-secure image (using the ``nrf5340dk_nrf5340_cpuappns`` build target).
+NCSDK-7234: UART output is not received from the network core The UART output is not received from the network core if the application core is programmed and running with a non-secure image (using the ``nrf5340dk_nrf5340_cpuappns`` build target).

 .. rst-class:: v1-5-1 v1-5-0